 The number of clients threads that terminated abnormally, for example, a request that resulted in something other than a HTTP 200 response.

 This section shows you how to configure and start using the demo.

 Task: Interact with the Demonstration

-Complete this task to experiment with load balancing in the demonstration.
+Complete this task to test the effects of changing load-balancing parameters.